What plays will Mother Nature call for Super Bowl 55 in Tampa?

 In addition, cases of COVID-19 have surged in the Los Angeles area in recent weeks.

-"If the Super Bowl would have been played in Los Angeles on Sunday evening, without the pandemic, the weather would have been dry with gathering low clouds, light winds and temperatures falling slowly through the 60s," Sosnowski said.
+"If the Super Bowl would have been played in Los Angeles on Sunday evening, the weather would have been dry with gathering low clouds, light winds and temperatures falling slowly through the 60s," Sosnowski said.

 "Those weather conditions are fairly typical for the Los Angeles basin during February," Sosnowski noted.